-Property Owners & County Public Works Responsibility for Trimming or Removing Trees Adjacent to County Maintained Roads
+County Public Works Responsibility for Trimming or Removing Trees Adjacent to County Maintained Roads

-Trees, including trees that are adjacent to the public roads or within the medians, are an important asset to residential, business and rural communities.
-They provide natural beauty and contribute to the economic, environmental, vitality, and aesthetic quality of the County.
+Trees, including the trees that are adjacent to the public roads, are an important asset to residential, business and rural communities.
+They provide natural beauty and contribute to the economic, environmental and aesthetic quality of the County.
 County Public Works' role in tree maintenance stems from our responsibility to provide for the safe use of the County maintained public roads.

-From time to time, property owners approach the County with requests concerning the trimming or removal of "street trees" or trees located outside their fences.
-These requests are based on the assumption that the County owns and is responsible for the care of the trees alongside the public roads or within the medians.
-However, although trees may be located in a "right-of- way" that was "dedicated" as part of the subdivision process, the land on which the right- of-way is located remains private property.
+From time to time, property owners approach the County with requests concerning the trimming or removal of "street trees".
+These requests are based on the assumption that the County owns and is responsible for the care of the trees alongside the public roads.
+However, although trees may be located in a "right-of-way" that was "dedicated" as part of the subdivision process, the land on which the right-of-way is located remains private property.

-Property owners are often surprised when they learn that the trees alongside public roads are not owned by the County.
+Property owners are often surprised when they learn that the trees alongside public roads are usually not the property of the County.